12 Basecamp Software Alternatives That Actually Work for Agencies

 Missing Features That Modern Agencies Actually Need

-Basecamp lacks essential agency tools that alternatives provide natively:
+Basecamp lacks essential agency tools that alternatives provide natively.

 Time tracking for billable hours